 Girls is known for its dark comedy antics, frequent nude scenes and risqué subject matter.
-Despite often being a target of critics, the show has garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham four Emmy nominations and two 2013 Golden Globe Awards.
+Despite often being a target of critics, the show has garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham several Emmy nominations and two 2013 Golden Globe Awards.
 The star scored media buzz following her Golden Globe acceptance speech in January 2013; during her narrative, she thanked actor Chad Lowe, poking fun at Lowe's ex, Hilary Swank, for forgetting to mention her then-husband in her 2000 Oscar-winning speech.

 Dunham has continued to earn praise for her work on Girls.
 In 2014, she received an Emmy Award nomination for her portrayal of Hannah Horvath.
 She also appeared in the dramatic comedy Happy Christmas with Anna Kendrick that same year.